ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * 'salt_input', defined in {{salt_input}} of this document.
 This parameter includes the Sender ID that the client has in the OSCORE group whose GID is specified in the 'context_id' parameter above.

 * 'req_cnf', defined in {{Section 3.1 of RFC9201}}.
-This parameter follows the syntax from {{Section 3.1 of RFC8747}}, and its inner confirmation value specifies the authentication credential AUTH_CRED_C that the client uses in the OSCORE group.
+This parameter follows the syntax from {{Section 3.1 of RFC8747}} and its inner confirmation value specifies the authentication credential AUTH_CRED_C that the client uses in the OSCORE group.
 The public key included in the authentication credential will be used as the PoP key bound to the access token.

   At the time of writing this specification, acceptable formats of authentication credentials in Group OSCORE are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC5280}}, and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.

-   Further formats may be available in the future, and would be acceptable to use as long as they comply with the criteria compiled in {{Section 2.4 of I-D.ietf-core-oscore-groupcomm}}.
-In particular, an authentication credential has to explicitly include the public key as well as the comprehensive set of information related to the public key algorithm, including, e.g., the used elliptic curve (when applicable).
+  Further formats may be available in the future and would be acceptable to use as long as they comply with the criteria compiled in {{Section 2.4 of I-D.ietf-core-oscore-groupcomm}}.
+In particular, an authentication credential has to explicitly include the public key as well as a comprehensive set of information related to the public key algorithm, including, e.g., the elliptic curve used (when applicable).

   Note that C might have previously uploaded AUTH_CRED_C to the Group Manager as provided within a chain or a bag (e.g., as the end-entity certificate in a chain of certificates), by specifying it in the 'client_cred' parameter of a Join Request or of an Authentication Credential Update Request sent to the Group Manager (see {{Sections 6.1 and 9.4 of I-D.ietf-ace-key-groupcomm-oscore}}).
 In such a case, the inner confirmation value of the 'req_cnf' parameter MUST specify AUTH_CRED_C as provided within the same chain or bag.

   \[ As to CWTs and CCSs, the CWT Confirmation Methods 'kcwt' and 'kccs' are under pending registration requested by draft-ietf-ace-edhoc-oscore-profile. \]

   \[ As to X.509 certificates, the CWT Confirmation Methods 'x5bag' and '5chain' are under pending registration requested by draft-ietf-ace-edhoc-oscore-profile. \]

   \[ As to C509 certificates, the CWT Confirmation Methods 'c5b'and 'c5c' are under pending registration requested by draft-ietf-ace-edhoc-oscore-profile. \]

-Furthermore, the payload of the request MAY include exactly one of the two following parameters, specifying a proof-of-possession (PoP) evidence computed by the client.
+Furthermore, the payload of the request can include exactly one of the two following parameters, specifying a proof-of-possession (PoP) evidence computed by the client.

 * 'client_cred_verify', defined in {{client_cred_verify}} of this document, specifying the client's PoP evidence as a signature, which is computed as defined later in this section.
 This parameter MUST NOT be included if the OSCORE group is a pairwise-only group.

 * 'client_cred_verify_mac', defined in {{client_cred_verify_mac}} of this document, specifying the client's PoP evidence as a MAC, which is computed as defined later in this section.
 This parameter MUST NOT be included if the OSCORE group is not a pairwise-only group.

-The PoP evidence can be used by the AS to achieve proof-of-possession of the client's private key, i.e., to verify that the client indeed owns the private key associated with the public key of AUTH_CRED_C.
+The PoP evidence can be used by the AS to achieve proof of possession of the client's private key, i.e., to verify that the client indeed owns the private key associated with the public key within AUTH_CRED_C.

-When preparing the POST request, the client might know that the AS has previously achieved proof-of-possession of the private key in question.
+When preparing the POST request, the client might know that the AS has previously achieved proof of possession of the private key in question.
 In such a case, it is OPTIONAL for the client to compute the PoP evidence and to specify it in the 'client_cred_verify' or 'client_cred_verify_mac' parameter of the POST request.

-If the client believes that the AS has not previously achieved proof-of-possession of the private key in question or that such proof was achieved but does not hold anymore, then the client MUST compute the PoP evidence as defined below and MUST specify it in the 'client_cred_verify' or 'client_cred_verify_mac' parameter of the POST request.
+If the client believes that the AS has not previously achieved proof of possession of the private key in question or that such proof was achieved but does not hold anymore, then the client MUST compute the PoP evidence as defined below and MUST specify it in the 'client_cred_verify' or 'client_cred_verify_mac' parameter of the POST request.

 In order to compute the PoP evidence, the client MUST use as PoP input the byte representation of an information that uniquely represents the secure communication association between the client and the AS.
 It is RECOMMENDED that the client uses the following as PoP input.

 * If the client and the AS communicate over TLS 1.2 {{RFC5246}} or DTLS 1.2 {{RFC6347}}, the PoP input is an exporter value computed as defined in {{Section 4 of RFC5705}}, using the following inputs:

-   - The exporter label "EXPORTER-ACE-PoP-Input-Client-AS", defined in {{iana-tls-exporter-label}} of this document.
+  - The exporter label "EXPORTER-ACE-PoP-Input-Client-AS" registered in {{iana-tls-exporter-label}} of this document.

   - The empty 'context value', i.e., a 'context value' of zero-length.

   - 32 as length value in bytes.

 * If the client and the AS communicate over TLS 1.3 {{RFC8446}} or DTLS 1.3 {{RFC9147}}, the PoP input is an exporter value computed as defined in {{Section 7.5 of RFC8446}}, using the following inputs:

-   - The exporter label "EXPORTER-ACE-PoP-Input-Client-AS", defined in {{iana-tls-exporter-label}} of this document.
+  - The exporter label "EXPORTER-ACE-PoP-Input-Client-AS" registered in {{iana-tls-exporter-label}} of this document.

   - The empty 'context_value', i.e., a 'context_value' of zero-length.

   - 32 as 'key_length' in bytes.

 * If the client and the AS communicate over OSCORE {{RFC8613}}, the PoP input is the output PRK of an HKDF-Extract step {{RFC5869}}, i.e., PRK = HMAC-Hash(salt, IKM).

    In particular, given the OSCORE Security Context CTX shared between the client and the AS, then the following applies.

    - 'salt' takes (x1 \| x2), where \| denotes byte string concatenation, while x1 and x2 are defined as follows.

    - x1 is the binary representation of a CBOR data item.
 If CTX does not specify an OSCORE ID Context, the CBOR data item is the CBOR simple value `null` (0xf6).
 Otherwise, the CBOR data item is a CBOR byte string, with value the OSCORE ID Context specified in CTX.

    - x2 is the binary representation of a CBOR byte string.
 The value of the CBOR byte string is the OSCORE Sender ID of the client, which the client stores in its Sender Context of CTX and the AS stores in its Recipient Context of CTX.

   - 'IKM' is the OSCORE Master Secret specified in CTX.